 What type of ownership do I have?

 Sole Proprietorship - A sole proprietorship is an unincorporated business that is owned by one person or by a husband and wife.
 You include the income expenses of the business on your own tax return.
-We must have the owner's name, home address and driver's license number.
+We must have the owner's name, home address, social security number or tax ID number, and driver's license number.

 Partnership - A partnership is the relationship existing between two or more persons who join to carry on a trade or business.
-Each person contributes money, property, labor or skill and expects to share in the profits and losses of the business.
+Each person contributes money, property, labor or skill and is expected to share in the profits and losses of the business.
 A partnership is not taxable on the income of the entity.
-Each partner includes his or her share of the partnerships income or loss on his or her tax return.
-Except for husband-wife partnerships, we require a Federal Tax ID number (EIN).
+Each partner includes his or her share of the partnership's income or loss on his or her tax return.
+Except for husband-wife partnerships, when there are two or more applicants on a business license application, who state they are partners in business, a Federal Tax ID number (EIN) is required.

 Limited Liability Company - A Limited Liability Company ("LLC") combines traditional corporate and partnership characteristics.